 BMW follows Tesla in raising prices in China, citing tariffs

-[BEIJING] BMW AG raised prices of some mid-sized sport utility vehicles in China, following Tesla Inc. as carmakers try to offset the cost of higher tariffs triggered by the country's trade war with the US.
+BMW AG raised the prices of some mid-sized sport utility vehicles in China, following Tesla Inc as carmakers try to offset the cost of higher tariffs triggered by the country's trade war with the US.

-The German luxury-car maker said Sunday it would increase suggested retail prices for X5 and X6 models, built in Spartanburg, South Carolina, by 4 per cent to 7 per cent in China.
-Tesla raised prices for its Model S and Model X earlier this month after China's additional tariffs on US-made cars kicked in July 6.
+The German luxury carmaker said on Sunday that it would increase suggested retail prices for X5 and X6 models, built in Spartanburg, South Carolina, by 4 to 7 per cent in China.
+Tesla raised prices for its Model S and Model X earlier this month after China's additional tariffs on US-made cars kicked in on July 6.

 US President Donald Trump has imposed duties on billions of dollars in Chinese imports and has threatened more, prompting retaliatory measures from Beijing.
-Carmakers are among the trade war's most visible victims, though the effects are rippling through other industries including soybean farmers, industrial chemical manufacturers and even lobster trap-makers.
+Carmakers are among the trade war's most visible victims, though the effects are rippling through other industries including soya bean farmers, industrial chemical manufacturers and even lobster trap makers.

 Some versions of Tesla's Model S now go for more than US$200,000 in China, and some editions of the Model X can be as much as US$230,000.

-Ford Motor, maker of the Lincoln luxury vehicles, reiterated on Monday that it has no current plans to increase the sticker prices on its import line-up in China.
+Ford Motor, maker of the Lincoln luxury vehicles, reiterated on Mon-day that it has no current plans to increase the sticker prices on its import lineup in China.
 Daimler AG last month warned that the higher tariffs were hurting demand for its lucrative SUVs like the US-made GLE.

-BMW's price increase in China was reported earlier by Reuters.
-The Spartanburg plant, BMW's only US factory, exported more than 70 per cent of the roughly 371,000 units manufactured last year.
-Around a quarter of BMW X models produced at the US plant went to China, the biggest market for the automaker's American exports.
+BLOOMBERG